-The COVID-19 pandemic has dramatically accelerated the shift to cashless payments.
+The COVID-19 pandemic has dramatically accelerated the shift to cashless payments and Australia might become a cashless society within a few years.
 Consumers and brick-and-mortar businesses have sought to reduce their use of cash due to health concerns about handling banknotes and coins, and people are shopping online more than ever before.

 With retailers encouraging contactless payment and consumers changing their payment behaviour to avoid cash and contact with payment terminals, the payments landscape is evolving rapidly.

 Benefits of accepting different payment methods

 Payment methods have come a long way in evolving to become better in supporting both consumer and business needs.
 By accepting various payment methods, it will open up opportunities for your business to potentially:

 - Reach more customers globally

 Regardless of which payment type your business decides to choose, it’s good to be across the most common types of payment that have been widely accepted by customers and businesses.

 This is one of the most common types of payment methods where it enables your business to easily accept payments with no extra fees for each transaction.
 However, it could come with extra work on securing the cash on premises and checking the money at the end of the day.